DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 A DieFledermaus stream contains the following fields:

 1. **Magic Number:** "`mAuS`" (`6d 41 75 53`)
-2. **Version:** An unsigned 16-bit value containing the version number in fixed-point form; divide the integer value by 100 to get the actual version number, i.e. `5d 00` (hex) = integer `93` (decimal) = version 0.93.
+2. **Version:** An unsigned 16-bit value containing the version number in fixed-point form; divide the integer value by 100 to get the actual version number, i.e. `5f 00` (hex) = integer `95` (decimal) = version 0.95.
 3. **Format:** An array of length-prefixed strings describing the format.
 3. **Compressed Length:** A signed 64-bit integer containing the number of bytes in the DEFLATE stream (that is, the length of the stream *after* compression).
 4. **Decompressed Length:** A signed 64-bit integer containing the number of bytes in the stream *before* compression.
 If the DEFLATE stream decodes to a length greater than this value, the extra data is discarded.
 5. **Checksum:** A SHA-512 hash of the decompressed value.
-6. **Data:** The DEFLATE-compressed data itself.
+6. **Data:** The compressed data itself.

 ### Format
-The value of **Format** is an array of strings, used to specify information about the format of the encoded data.
-The field starts with the **Format Length**, a single unsigned byte specifying the number of elements in the array.
+The value of **Format** is an array of length-prefixed strings, used to specify information about the format of the encoded data.
+The field starts with the **Format Length**, an unsigned 16-bit integer (in version 0.94, it was an unsigned byte) specifying the number of elements in the array; unlike DieFledermaus length-prefixed strings, a 0-value in the **Format Length** means that there really are zero elements.

-Each element in the array has the following structure:
-* **Format Item Length:** a single unsigned byte specifying the number of bytes in the item (not counting the **Format Item Length** itself).
-If the Format Item Length is `00`, the length is 256.
-In other words, each item in the array has between 1 and 256 bytes inclusive (or between 2 and 257 bytes, counting the length-byte).
-* **Format Item Value:** a string, usually of UTF-8 text.

 If no element in **Format** specifies the compression format, the file is DEFLATE-compressed.

 The following values are defined for the default implementation:
 * `Name` (4 bytes) - Indicates that the compressed file has a specified filename.
 The next element in the array must be used as the filename.
 Filenames cannot use forward-slashes (`/`, hex `2f`), non-whitespace control characters (non-whitespace characters between `00` and `1f` inclusive or between `7f` and `9f` inclusive), or invalid surrogate characters.
 Filenames must contain at least one non-whitespace character, and cannot be the "current directory" identifer "." (a single period) or "parent directory" identifier ".." (two periods).
 If no filename is specified, the decoder should assume that the filename is the same as the DieFledermaus file without the ".maus" extension.
-* `KName` (5 bytes) - Indicates that the compressed file has a specified filename, and that the filename is encrypted.
-The filename is concatenated to the beginning of the compressed data to encrypt, and is used to compute the HMAC value.
-This is only valid if the file itself is encrypted.
 * `NC` (2 bytes) or `NK` (2 bytes) - The contents of the file are not compressed.
 * `DEF` (3 bytes) - The contents of the file are DEFLATE-compressed.
 * `AES` (3 bytes) - The file is AES-encrypted.
 To indicate the key length, the next element in the array must be either the three-byte string "128" (that is, a string containing the ASCII characters "1" (`0x31`), "2" (`0x32`), and "8" (`0x38`)), "192", or "256"; or a 16-bit integer (2 bytes) in little-endian order equal to 128, 192, or 256.